nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_04.md

  If it takes **longer than 16** milliseconds per frame, like **`30`** milliseconds or more, then your game or animation might start to look choppy or slow down.

+ - - This is because it means you're getting fewer frames per second, which can make things less smooth.

 <br>
 <br>